QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

 * **the system**: the Restaurant
 * **actors**: only one here, the Client.
-  This is those that interact with the system.
+  These are those that are interacting with the system.
-  Note that they are not persons but roles.
+  Note that they are not persons, but roles.
 * **use cases**: "Order", "Eat", "Checkout".
   What your actors can do in/with the system.
 * an **association**: a link between actors and use cases.

 Let's say a shop is interacting with a factory.
 If the factory is the system, then the shop is an actor.
-Using that you can split a big use case diagram into a bunch of smaller ones.
+Using that, you can split a big use case diagram into a bunch of smaller ones.
 You will make a diagram in which the system is the shop, and the factory an actor and vice versa.